ovn-org/ovn/Documentation/internals/contributing/inclusive-language.rst

 Word List
 ---------

-The intent of this document is to formally document the acceptance of a inclusive word list by OVN.
-Accordingly, this document specifies use of the use the `Inclusive Naming Word List
+The intent of this document is to formally document OVN's adoption of an inclusive word list.
+Accordingly, this document specifies use of the `Inclusive Naming Word List
 <https://inclusivenaming.org/word-lists/>`__ v1.0 (the word list) for
 OVN.

-The adoption of the word list intended that this act as a guide for developers creating patches to the OVN repository, including both source code and documentation.
-And to aid maintainers in their role of shepherding changes into the repository.
+The word list acts as a guide for developers creating patches to the OVN repository, including both source code and documentation.
+It also aids maintainers in their role of shepherding changes into the repository.

 Further steps to align usage of language in OVN, including clarification